 Quality of Drinking Water

 The City of Victoria works hard to provide you with safe and reliable drinking water that meets federal and state water quality requirements.
-The 2017 Drinking Water Report (Consumer Confidence Report) contains monitoring results for contaminants from January 1 to December 31, 2017.
-The purpose of this report is to advance consumers' understanding of drinking water and heighten awareness of the need to protect precious water resources.
+The 2021 Drinking Water Report (Consumer Confidence Report) (PDF) contains monitoring results for contaminants from January 1 to December 31, 2021.
+The purpose of this report is to advance consumers’ understanding of drinking water and heighten awareness of the need to protect precious water resources.

 Water Usage and Conservation